 How we welcome and support families is more important than ever this school year.
-As the Delta variant continues to upend schooling and family lives, there are lessons learned from last year’s experiences that can guide our outreach.
+As the pandemic continues to upend schooling and family lives, there are lessons learned from last year’s experiences that can guide our outreach.
 We’ve developed a short list of messaging priorities for communicating with families, and listed helpful resources that we have updated for school during Covid-19:

 1. First and foremost when communicating with families this school year, the priority should be to reassure them that schools (and districts) are taking steps to prevent the spread of Covid-19 and making school a clean, safe and healthy place.

 2. Encourage all families to keep their students healthy, and if they are unsure whether to send their child to school due to illness, including Covid-19, they should call the school to discuss the situation.